chigozieorunta/slack-bot/README.md

         npm install

 Note that both Node.js and PHP 7.2 or later are required on your computer for running the `npm` scripts.
 Use `npm run docker -- npm install` to run the installer inside a Docker container if you don't have the required version of PHP installed locally.

-### Using Vagrant

-3. To use the Vagrant based environment, run:

-    vagrant up

-which will make it available at [slack-bot.local](http://slack-bot.local).

-Use the included wrapper command for running scripts inside the Docker container running inside Vagrant:

-    npm run vagrant -- npm run test:php

-where `npm run test:php` is any of the scripts you would like to run.

-Visit [slack-bot.local:8025](http://slack-bot.local:8025) to check all emails sent by WordPress.